sass/libsass-python/_sources/sass.txt

    :raises exceptions.IOError: when the ``filename`` doesn't exist or
                                cannot be read

+.. data:: OUTPUT_STYLES

+   (:class:`collections.Mapping`) The dictionary of output styles.
+   Keys are output name strings, and values are flag integers.

 .. exception:: CompileError

    The exception type that is raised by :func:`compile()`.
 It is a subtype